 - How to find out more

 In this Privacy Declaration, unless the context otherwise requires:

-Agreement: means a regulated consumer credit agreement between you and the Lender.
-The Lender: means RS Consumer Finance Limited trading as Ampla Finance (“RSCF”).
-Ampla (“We, us, our”): means Ampla Operations Limited, an appointed representative of RSCF, and any person to whom any of RSCF’s respective rights and/or duties in connection with the Agreement with you are transferred.
+Agreement: means a regulated consumer credit agreement between you and Ampla Finance.
+Ampla (“We, us, our”): means Ampla Consumer Finance Limited trading as Ampla Finance (“ACFL”), together with Ampla Operations Limited, an appointed representative of ACFL, and any person to whom any of ACFL’s respective rights and/or duties in connection with the Agreement with you are transferred.
 Group: means any company within the Ampla group of companies.
 More information about Ampla can be found at https://ampla.finance.
 Professional Firm: means a professional firm such as solicitors, accountants, financial advisers, brokers or estate administrators who has been instructed in relation to your legal proceedings (for Family Law Loans), or in relation to the inherited Estate in which you have an interest (for Legacy Loans).
 Website: means our website https://ampla.finance and our online platform for Family Law loans (the “Ampla Hub”).